anoochit/arduino-quadruped-robot/README.md

 * Test mode - test robot movement in bluetooth command
 * Sonar mode - wave your hand in front of ultrasonic sensor to wake up robot
-* Free walk mode - walking and avoid obstacle in 20cm
+* Free walk mode - walking and avoid obstacle in 20cm like robot vacuum

 ##Bill of Materials